 does wellness encourage weight loss?

 There is no one culprit for the skinny obsession that women face.
-It's important that every industry begin turning their focus toward quality of life and optimal mental health.
+It’s important that every industry begin turning their focus toward quality of life and optimal mental health.
 Physical health is vital.
-Doctors spend years of their lives training to understand and treat the nuances of the human body.
-That being said, anyone who has spent time at a hospital knows that it isn't a place to recover full wellness.
+Doctors spend years and years of their lives training to understand and treat the nuances of the human body.
+That being said, anyone who has spent time at a hospital knows that it isn’t a place to recover full wellness.

 Are you more interested in wellness or weight loss?
 Are you sabotaging your happiness by focussing too intensely on the scale?
 Maybe losing that extra five or ten pounds just isn’t worth the stress.